Skip to main content

 • Partners: Festival International d'Art lyrique d'Aix-en-Provence

-• Action research - Euro-Mediterranean territory - cultural and creative industries Follow-up and elaboration of the project - organisation of working meetings - drafting of the different study documents and translation into English - search for partners - participation in the different European calls for tenders - drafting of a final report.
+• Action research - Euro-Mediterranean territory - cultural and creative industries Project follow-up and development - organization of working meetings - drafting of various study documents and translation into English - search for partners - participation in various European calls for tenders - drafting of a final report

 • Dedicated team: 3 researchers